nayr31/N-Toolbox/README.md

 # N-Toolbox

-Adds a myriad of wrist-menu buttons, sorted by functionality.
+Adds a myriad of functions, sorted by functionality.
+Open the panel to access these functions inside of the wristmenu.

 Please see the [features](https://github.com/nayr31/N-Toolbox/blob/main/Features.md) page for a complete list of buttons, and the [releases](https://github.com/nayr31/N-Toolbox/releases) page for a list of patch notes.